12 Best Squat Rack Exercises You Should Try

 squat rack exercises

-As an in-home personal trainer, I’ve helped dozens of people set up their home gyms, with a squat rack forming the cornerstone.
+As an in-home personal trainer, I’ve helped dozens of people set up their home gyms.
 First, though, I’ve introduced them to the squat rack's exercise potential, helping them appreciate the value of their purchase.

-In this article, I’ll share the squat rack’s potential with you by laying out a dozen exercises you can do on the rack.
-I’ll also share a complete full-body workout that you can do entirely within your squat rack.
+In this article, I’ll share the rack's potential with you by laying out a dozen exercises you can do on the rack.
+I’ll also share a complete full-body workout that you can do entirely within this rack.

 Squat Rack or Power Rack?